AshleyNWagner/IndieProject/DesignDocuments/userStories.md

 As a registered user, I would like to be able to publish my own stories on the site.*

-### Add Story Segment
+### Add Story Branch

-As a choose-your-own-adventure writer, I will need to write the story in segments, with especial control over how those segments relate to each other.*
+As a choose-your-own-adventure writer, I will need to write the story in branches, with especial control over how those branches relate to each other.*

 ### Edit Story